kellenproctor/FSND-P4-conference-organization/README.md

 For the session methods, I decided to use querystrings instead of path arguments for the parameters.
 I think this makes the API calls a bit more elegant, and also simplifies the path.

 ###Task 3: Come up with 2 additional queries
+Query 1: getSessionsByLocation
+Line: 716
+Description: This query returns all of the sessions in a particular city that the user has queried for.
+Given a city, the method will query Conferences for all conferences that are in that city.
+It will then use the keys to those conferences to do an ancestor query for Sessions, and return all session results.

+Query 2: getConferencesBySpeaker
+Line: 740
+Description: This query returns all of the Conferences that a specific speaker will be at.
+If a user wants to attend the sessions of a particular speaker, they can use this query to find the conferences that speaker will be attending.

 Query 1: getConferenceSessionsInWishlist
-Line: 682
+Line: 684
 Description: This query returns all of the sessions in the users wishlist at a specific conference, sorted by date and startTime.
 The goal is to allow a user to plan out what sessions they would like to attend, and check if there are any conflicts in session time.

-Query 2: getConferencesBySpeaker
-Line: 708
-Description: This query returns all of the Conferences that a specific speaker will be at.
-If a user wants to attend the sessions of a particular speaker, they can use this query to find the conferences that speaker will be attending.
+I understand that this may seem similar to getSessionsInWishlist, but the difference is that this one only returns session in a user's wishlist, at a particular conference, and not for all sessions in all conferences.
+I also understand, that despite that qualification, it is still pretty damn similar to getSessionsInWishlist, so, with Kirk's advice, I added getSessionsByLocation above.
+Thanks Kirk!!

 Other thoughts (not implemented, possibly redundant)